HamzaMouza/CheckVoisinageInterop/README.md

 ## Profiles
 In this application there is 3 different profiles:
--  `Administrateur` : He is the administrator of the app, the mot prowerful profile and he has all permissions and can visualise all interfaces.
+-  `Administrateur` : The administrator of the app, the most powerful profil and he has all permissions and can visualise all interfaces.
 -  `Consultation`   : create, and select interventions, view historiers, Export Excel reports.
 -  `Hotline` : create, and select interventions, view historier, he can't do any administration, also he can't export Excel reports.